rwblickhan/astro-rwblickhan.org/src/content/misc/restaurantrecs.md

 - [Daeho Kalbijjim](https://daehokalbijjim.com): Likely the trendiest Bay Area restaurant of the 2020s - expect a 40-minute wait - but well worth it. $80 buys you the signature food-for-four (or more) kalbijjim, made up of braised barbecue beef rib mixed with veggies and rice cakes, all topped with a mountain of cheese that's blowtorched at the table.
 - [Oren's Hummus](https://orenshummus.com): The hummus here is lovely, but what keeps me coming back is the fluffy, soft-as-a-cloud white pita - sometimes I order extra to freeze for my own meals at home.
 Unfortunately, they've significantly cut portion sizes since the pandemic, so it's not as good a deal as it once was, but I still often find myself bringing out-of-towners around.
 - [Reem's](https://www.reemscalifornia.com): The flagship restaurant of local celebrity chef Reem Assil, I come here for the surprisingly cheap za'atar mana'eesh - 10" of flatbread topped with thyme and sumac - and the labneh, particularly the egg-and-chile-oil-topped Some Like It Harra.
 I also love the minty-fresh Damascus lemonade.
+- [Yarsa Nepalese Cuisine](https://www.yarsanepalesecuisine.com): Arguably the best value-for-money of any restaurant I've had in San Francisco.
+The spicy chili chicken momos are the speciality here, but they also boast some of the best mango lassi I've tried in the Bay Area, and $6 will get you a massive garlic-cheese naan.

 ## Vancouver